-The heart is actually two pumps that work in parallel to push blood through the lungs where it acquires oxygen which is then pushed around the rest of your body to provide oxygen and nutrients to all your vital organs.
+The heart is two pumps that work in parallel to push blood through the lungs.
+When in the lungs, the blood acquires oxygen which is then pushed around the rest of your body to provide oxygen and nutrients to all your vital organs.

 Structure